-Gone are the root vegetables and squash that lasted all too long this winter, and on the Nectar menu you'll be delighted to discover the first asparagus and fresh peas of the season.
+Gone are the root vegetables and squash that have lasted all too long this winter, and on the Nectar menu we're delighted to discover the first asparagus and fresh peas of the season.
 The easy-to-read menu is divided into 4 sections: vegetable, sea, land and the finishing touch.
 But you can also opt for the "table de partage", a selection of plates chosen by the chef, to be shared between guests (€54 per head).

 Delicate spring tarts with peas, fava beans, spring onions and laurel powder (13€); crisp green asparagus with tagetes sabayon and pistachio praline (15€); a signature tarama that's anything but classic, with colorful cauliflower, combawa and fish roe (13€); Ikéjimé smoked eel, textured with a fine jelly and toasted nori seaweed (12€); it's good, nicely dressed, and the local produce is given free rein to express itself.

-The same goes for the tartare de veau, huile de noisette et poutargue (14€) ( veal tartar, hazelnut oil and bottarga), an earthy seafood dish that surprises with its presentation in a marrow bone; a little less so for the plin d'agneau, typical Piedmont ravioli accompanied here by a wild garlic pesto and a good jus - we'd have appreciated a thinner pastry, but that's a pecadillo for this very successful menu.
+The same goes for the veal tartare, hazelnut oil and bottarga (14€), a land-sea dish that cuts a fine figure and surprises with its presentation in a marrow bone; a little less so for the lamb plin, typical Piedmont ravioli accompanied here by a wild garlic pesto and a good jus - we'd have appreciated a thinner pastry, but that's a pecadillo for this very successful menu.

 No dessert for us, and that's a shame, but the sharing plates were enough for us.
 For those nostalgic for the jazz clubs of the Paris of yesteryear, Nectar organizes jazzy Thursdays, every week from 7pm to 10pm.
-A great opportunity to discover the place's chimerical cocktails and bistronomic plates .
+A great opportunity to discover the place's chimeric cocktails and bistronomic plates .

 Location